tudelft3d/val3dity/README.md

 To run val3dity over Docker simply execute:

-    $ docker run --rm  -v <local path where your files are>:/data tudelft3d/val3dity:2.1.1 <name of the dedicated file>
+    $ docker run --rm  -v <local path where your files are>:/data tudelft3d/val3dity:<tag> <name of the dedicated file>

+Where `<tag>` is docker image tag from [https://hub.docker.com/r/tudelft3d/val3dity/tags](https://hub.docker.com/r/tudelft3d/val3dity/tags)

+If you are using the `--report` option, then **keep in mind that `<local path where your files are>` need to be writable by any user, otherwise your output won't be saved.**

 ## Web application